dryadd44651/Note/Java/Spring/readme.md

 SpringConfig: configure in config.java @Bean (don't need to modify the class.java file)(can be used in third part library)

-SpringScope: Sinleton vs Prototype, lazy loading, @PostConstruct and PreDestroy, AOP(@Before and @ After)
+SpringScope: Sinleton vs Prototype, lazy loading, @PostConstruct and PreDestroy, AOP(aspect-oriented programming): @Before and @ After